Tatsh-archive/xsys/README.md

 The only commands not implemented are those that store settings: `/xsys2format`, `/playing` (for configuring how the `/np` command should output; colours, etc), `/percentages` (if percentages should be used instead of totals for memory and disk space), and `/npaction`.

 For easy testing (instead of having to manually load and unload into X-Chat 2 again and again), test the script using in the command line using `./xsys-cli`.
 It is only for Python 2.
-If you have Python 2 and 3 installed (as might be the case on Gentoo), you will probably need to type something similar to `python2 xsys-cli`.

 If you modify the `/np` command, make sure to test it with non-ASCII titled songs (test any UTF-8 encoded text) in X-Chat 2 (not just in the command line).
 If anything fails, it is probably because `xchat.command()` is expecting a byte string.
 As such, you may need to `encode()` ([Unicode HOWTO](http://docs.python.org/2/howto/unicode.html)) the string in all stages prior to calling `xchat.command()`.